1 9 8 0 – 1 9 8 4 (USA)

 When their apartment building is torn down to make way for condos, they have nowhere to go.

-The office receptionist Amy (Wendie Jo Sperber), who has a crush on Henry, suggests they stay at her hotel temporarily.
+The office receptionist Amy (Wendie Jo Sperber), who has a crush on Henry, suggests they temporarily stay at her hotel – which costs only $150 a month.

 Unfortunately, it’s the Susan B. Anthony Hotel For Women and Kip and Henry must dress as women so they can stay at the all-girl residence.

-Kip is “christened” Buffy by Henry and Henry is named Hildegarde by Kip.
+Posing as their own sisters, Kip is “christened” Buffy by Henry, and Henry is named Hildegarde by Kip.
 Amy is the only woman who knows that Buffy and Hildegarde are actually Kip and Henry.

 Eventually, Henry and Kip reveal their true identities to the girls at the hotel, but nobody else – including the hotel’s formidable manager Lily Sinclair (Lucille Benson) – seems to catch on.

-They finally go into the commercial production business with Amy, taking over the failing firm owned by Henry’s uncle Mort.
+They finally go into the commercial production business with Amy, taking over the failing firm owned by Henry’s uncle Mort and naming it ’60 Seconds Street’.

 The series had a large and loyal following, although its ratings were never great.